 - There is no governing body that regulates these ratings, nor is there a standard set of requirements that need to be met to give your hair a certain rating.

 The Truth about the hair extensions grading system is:

-- There is no international or local body which is responsible for measuring and upholding the industry standard for hair wholesalers or companies to adhere to.
+- No international or local body is responsible for measuring and upholding the industry standard for hair wholesalers or companies to adhere to.